Physics of low energy storage

 Tim Padfield, Morten Ryhl-Svendsen, Poul Klenz Larsen and Lars Aasbjerg Jensen

 This article summarises the case for building cool storage of museum and archive items in a way which avoids air conditioning and provides simple and fail-safe climate control.
-Most of the arguments in this document are condensed versions of explanations and evidence presented elsewhere on this website (conservationphysics.org).
+This document is the basis for an invited contribution to the IIC congress in Turin.
+It presents condensed versions of explanations and evidence presented elsewhere on this website (conservationphysics.org).

 The chemical deterioration rate of many materials is defined by quantitative theories developed in the late nineteenth century, which explained through molecular kinetics the observed exponential increase in chemical reaction rate with rising temperature.This need to keep things cool for durability is the single most powerful influence on storage design, and has long been practiced, particularly in movie film archives.